Cybvr/JujuZero/README.md

 - Visit our Help Center for FAQs and troubleshooting guides
 - Live chat support available during business hours.

-Thank you for using JujuAGI!
+Thank you for using Juju!
 We’re excited to help you streamline your file management tasks.